Uberi/uw-cs350-development-environment/README.md

 If `sys161` fails with `sys161: Cannot open config file sys161.conf`, just copy over the example config: `cp /root/sys161/share/examples/sys161/sys161.conf.sample /root/cs350-os161/root/sys161.conf`.

+If the folder `/root/cs350-os161/root` is missing, simply create it (the OS/161 build scripts seem to have a bug where the folder isn't properly created): `mkdir --parents /root/cs350-os161/root`.

 To run SYS/161:

 ```bash